Growth Metrics

 Carnival (CCL) Non-Current Assets (2016 - 2026)

-• Non-Current Assets reached $47.9 billion in Q1 2026 per CCL's latest filing, up from $47.5 billion in the prior quarter.
+• Non-Current Assets hit $47.9 billion in Q1 2026 for Carnival, up from $47.5 billion in the prior quarter.

 • In the past five years, Non-Current Assets ranged from a high of $47.9 billion in Q1 2026 to a low of $43.5 billion in Q3 2022.

-• Average Non-Current Assets over 5 years is $45.6 billion, with a median of $45.6 billion recorded in 2025.
+• Median Non-Current Assets over the past 5 years was $45.6 billion (2025), compared with a mean of $45.6 billion.

-• A 5-year view of Non-Current Assets shows it stood at $44.2 billion in 2022, then fell by 0.81% to $43.9 billion in 2023, then increased by 4.16% to $45.7 billion in 2024, then rose by 3.92% to $47.5 billion in 2025, then grew by 0.81% to $47.9 billion in 2026.
+• Carnival's Non-Current Assets stood at $44.2 billion in 2022, then fell by 0.81% to $43.9 billion in 2023, then increased by 4.16% to $45.7 billion in 2024, then rose by 3.92% to $47.5 billion in 2025, then grew by 0.81% to $47.9 billion in 2026.

-• Per Business Quant, the three most recent readings for CCL's Non-Current Assets are $47.9 billion (Q1 2026), $47.5 billion (Q4 2025), and $47.0 billion (Q3 2025).
+• The last three reported values for Non-Current Assets were $47.9 billion (Q1 2026), $47.5 billion (Q4 2025), and $47.0 billion (Q3 2025) per Business Quant data.